-An area known for its gastronomy and style, the Loire Valley is the perfect escape for those who fancy themselves as a bit of a wine connoisseur.
+An area that’s known for its gastronomy and style, the Loire Valley is the perfect escape for those who fancy themselves as a bit of a wine connoisseur.
 With 87 appellations coming from the valley, the 185,000 acres of land that make up the region are home to over 4,000 wineries.
-Spreading from the Muscadet region near Nantes to the Sancerre region in the north-central France, the diverse range of wine styles that come from Loire Valley depend on how successful the year’s harvest performed.
+Spreading from the Muscadet region near Nantes to the Sancerre region in north-central France, the diverse range of wine styles that come from Loire Valley depend on how successful the year’s harvest performed.

 The last region of Upper Loire is home to one of the most famous wines throughout the world, Sauvignon Blanc.
 Today, the wine is emulated across the world thanks to its smoky attributes.
 However, there are several other varieties of wine that also come from the region that you could sample on a trip to the area.

 Would you ever be interested in travelling to France to sample the different wines?
 If so, let us know what your favourite wine is on our social media channels.

 Here's a list of other related categories that you may wish to discover.Visit France